 Having to pay multiple deductibles will add up, so it is usually better to choose a travel insurance cover where you only pay the deductible once over the insured period.

-More travel insurance policies are including coverage for Covid-19 related issues and treating Covid like any other illness.
+More travel insurance policies now cover Covid-19 related issues and are treating Covid-19 like any other illness.

 And some policies also pay an allowance per day during required quarantine.

-But whereas some policies cover Covid-19 related issues irrespective of the country you are in, others do not, and you are not covered if you travel to a country with a Covid-19 travel ban.
+But whereas some policies cover Covid-19 related issues irrespective of the country you are in when tested positive, others do not, and you are not covered if you travel to a country with a Covid-19 related travel ban.

 SPORTS & ACTIVITIES COVERED